Hebrews 1:8 refers to Jesus as “God.” Does this prove that Jesus is God?

 For the following reasons, Hebrews 1:8-9 does not mean that Jesus is God in the modern sense of the word:

-Theos can be translated either as “god” with a lower case “g” or as “God.”
-It depends on who it refers to.
-When the translator understands a specific instance of theos to refer to the God of the Bible, theos is translated as “God.”
+Theos, therefore, can be translated either as ‘god’ or as ‘God’.
+When the translator thinks that a specific instance refers to the Almighty, it is translated as “God.”
 In other instances, it is translated as “god.”

-Verse 9, actually, proves that Jesus is not God, for it says to Jesus, “GOD, YOUR GOD, HAS ANOINTED YOU.”
-In other words, Jesus has a God over Him.
-God is also Jesus’ God.
-This is similar to John 20.
-That chapter also refers to Jesus as “God” (v17) but in the same chapter Jesus refers to God as His God:
+Hebrews 1:8-9 is similar to John 20.
+That chapter also refers to Jesus as “God” (John 20:17) but in that same chapter Jesus refers to God as His God:

 and My God and your God” (John 20:17).